tvenk/BuyLowSellHigh-Indicator/README.md

 # FinanceCode2
-This code gives a buy or sell rating on SPY comparing to the analyst real value price.
+This code gives a buy or sell rating on the ticker you enter by comparing to the analyst real value price.
 Helps investors to dollar cost average.